 Wilkinson Public School received 2018/2019 Platinum EcoSchool certification!
 We were first awarded Platinum EcoSchool certification in 2017/2018 after being certified as a Gold EcoSchool in both 2013 and 2015 and a Bronze EcoSchool in 2011.

 We have a very active EcoTeam that meets once a week at lunch and is made up of about 40 students from Grades 1 to 6.
 Team members plan and run various eco-initiatives and educate their peers on various topics and ways to help the environment.

 We strive to integrate ecological literacy in every classroom throughout the year.
 Our active parent community helps to maintain the vegetable garden and our beautiful Learning Garden made up of native plant species.

 Here Are A Few Of The Projects That The EcoTeam Has Been Working On:

 We’re happy to announce that we successfully applied for a water bottle refill station, which was installed at the end of the 2016/2017 school year in the basement beside the girls washroom.
 We were competing with bids from across the board and received the station (worth over $2000) for free based on the strength of our application.

 Last year we applied for and were awarded two additional bike racks outside the building, valued at $2000.
-They were installed near the Learning Garden on the north side of the school.
-We’re hoping to get more students biking to school in nice weather.
-Look out for our bike events and campaigns in the spring!
+They were installed near the Learning Garden on the north side of the school and have been named as part of a student contest.
+We’re hoping that our activities during Bike To School Week will get more students biking to school and using the racks!